The Best Tree Trimming in Austin, TX

 Austin Tree Trimming & Pruning Services

+Tree trimming in Austin, TX is one of the most effective methods of improving the appearance of your property.
 Properly maintained, landscaped trees help make your home a more beautiful and desirable place.
 Professional pruning and commercial tree trimming services improves the health of your trees, prolongs their life, and keeps you safe from unhealthy or dangerous limbs.
 Routine tree trimming typically occurs once per year during the dormant season, but our arborist can make the best recommendations for your specific situation.

 The arborists at Happy Tree Service know the trees in Austin.
 Your tree trimming or tree cabling service requires a level of care to maintain their safety and aesthetics.
 Proper pruning is done with an understanding of how each tree responds to each cut.
 Improper pruning can kill a tree or cause life-long damage.
 At Happy Tree Service, we only prune and trim with a full understanding of both the goal of the trim and the biology of the tree.
 Unnecessary or improper trimming is wasteful and dangerous.
 For example, some tree diseases, such as oak wilt, can be spread when pruned during certain seasonal periods.
 We understand that proper tree trimming, combined with an understanding of tree biology, maintains tree health while enhancing the aesthetic value of your property.